-Learn about the different ways you can reset an Arduino.
+Learn about the different ways you can reset an Arduino board.

 Reset (single press)